tazi-game/TP-4/README.md

-# TP-4 : Utilisation des mouvements sur l’écran
+# TP-4 : Use of movements on the screen

 This TP allows you to acquire the necessary knowledge for part of the mini project that you will have to carry out in the rest of the course.
 You are not asked for a report.